wvirany/blog/content/posts/gaussian/index.md

 \end{equation*}
 $$

 The z-score measures the number of standard deviations $X$ is from the mean.
-Unlike the z-score, however, the Mahalanobis distance depends on the *dimension*; one unit in Euclidean distance from the mean in one direction may not be the same as one unit distance in another direction, in terms of $\Delta$, since the variance along one dimension of $\x$ may be different than that along another.
+Unlike the z-score, however, the Mahalanobis distance depends on the *dimension*; one unit in Euclidean distance from the mean in one direction may not be the same as one unit distance in another direction in terms of $\Delta$, since the variance along one dimension of $\x$ may be different along that of another.
 However, if $\bSigma$ is the identity matrix, then $\Delta$ is in fact equivalent to the Euclidean distance.

 Since the covariance matrix $\bSigma$ is real and symmetric, we can perform [eigenvalue decomposition](#appendix) to write it in the form